-- The contractor's procurement procedures have proper internal controls.
-Audit steps include checking contract terms for specific Contracting Officer's approval requirements and verifying the justification for the payment request. - Competitive bidding was used if required by the contract, that the purchases were actually made from the lowest bidder, or were otherwise reasonable. - The price, quantity, and description of items procured are accurate and mathematically correct and all source documentation supporting the purchase (from purchase requisition to receipt and payment for purchases) is verified. - Materials delivered directly to the worksite do not include overhead type materials. - Account codings are correct, that accurate postings are made to cost distribution records, and that cost distribution records are properly controlled by general ledger accounts. - An internal system has been set up to control credits to contract costs.
+- (1) The contractor's procurement procedures have proper internal controls.
+Audit steps include checking contract terms for specific Contracting Officer's approval requirements and verifying the justification for the payment request. - (2) Competitive bidding was used if required by the contract, that the purchases were actually made from the lowest bidder, or were otherwise reasonable. - (3) The price, quantity, and description of items procured are accurate and mathematically correct and all source documentation supporting the purchase (from purchase requisition to receipt and payment for purchases) is verified.

-&lt;sup>3 Principals are defined as those individuals in a firm who possess legal responsibility for its management.
+3 Principals are defined as those individuals in a firm who possess legal responsibility for its management.
 They may be owners, corporate officers, associates or partners.
 With respect to a corporation, a principal is further defined as that person(s) who owns ten (10) percent or more of the voting stock.